luciferchase/luciferchase.github.io/_posts/2021-03-28-day-1-my-experience-in-1-afsb-dehradun-lucifer-chase.md

 After this we were again taken to a shed and made to wait.
 Since we were the first group, the wait was even longer.

 At this point, I was feeling pretty dejected.
-I had not done my absolute best in OIR, my story was not that ground breaking but most importantly because our Group Discussion was not upto the mark.
+I had not done my absolute best in OIR, my story was not that ground breaking but most importantly because our Group Discussion was not up-to the mark.
 It was a chaos man!
-I was not even sure that the accessor got to even hear my points in the discussion.
+I was not even sure that the accessors got to even hear my points in the discussion.
 At that point, I pretty much made up my mind that I would not be selected.
 It was hard.
 I had so much dreams and expectations, I was utterly dejected.
 And the wait made this even worse.

 Anyhow, we were given a package again as lunch.
-When I opened it, I found *drumroll* only Puri!
+When I opened it, I found *drum-roll* only Puri!
 Dude, I kid you not, my expectation were low but holy cow!
 Only Puri?
 There I was dejected by my performance, and the lunch turned out to be bad too.
 But no, this doesn't end here.
 My misery was compounded when I found that there was actually a pretty decent Aloo ki Sabzi inside the package, I just didn't found it earlier.
-So basically, I had eaten 4 puris out of 5 completely dry and ate the last Puri alone with the Sabzi.
+So basically, I had eaten 4 Puris out of 5 completely dry and ate the last Puri alone with the Sabzi.

 ## Result